alexanderwedlund/isp-keyword-analyzer/README.md

 ### Version 2.0
 - **Keyword Loop**: When selecting a keyword that has already been analyzed and clicking "Next Keyword," the user becomes stuck on that keyword.
 To exit the loop, manually select the next word.
+- **Visual Bug After ISP Analysis**: After an ISP has been fully analyzed, it may appear as though one more keyword remains.
+Pressing "Next Keyword" will loop the user back to the first keyword.
+This is only a visual issue—no additional keyword exists, and there's no need to press "Next Keyword".